Some parties, mediahouses never talk of Bengal’s growth; state making strides in MSME sector: CM | Business

 ''Bengal is set to have over 200 industrial parks, some of which have been established, while 2,800 companies have already registered their presence in the IT sector,'' she said.

 ''Some people are trying to derail the projects as they don't want Bengal to prosper.
-We want development to protect the interest of landowners and farmers.
+We want development protecting the interest of landowners, farmers.
 We have always given priority to the interest of farmers but we also want industries to grow,'' she pointed out.

 At least 11,000 youth received appointment letters at Monday's programme, the CM said, adding that another 30,000 would be getting it at three other events that she was scheduled to address before Durga puja.